dreampulse/modelizer/README.md

 ## Usage
-Create at least tree files for model, view and the controller (server)
+Create at least three files for model, view and the controller (server)

 ### Model
 Putting the model to the heart of your application is one of the main concepts for modelizer.